Imran Khan says he 'always holds his trump card close to his chest' - ExBulletin

 Imran Khan says he 'always holds his trump card close to his chest'

-PTI founder Imran Khan arrives to appear before the Islamabad High Court on May 12, 2023.
-APPAleema confirms that the PTI founder is in good health.
-Said Khan ordered to file an FIR against Shehbaz, Naqvi.
-The former prime minister ordered to raise the issue at the international level.

-After the embattled Pakistan Tehreek-e-Insaf (PTI) faced an abrupt end to its 'last call' protest in Islamabad, Aleema Khan, sister of jailed party founder Imran Khan, said Tuesday that his brother “still holds a trump card close to his chest.”
+ISLAMABAD, DEC 3 : After the embattled Pakistan Tehreek-e-Insaf (PTI) faced an abrupt end to its 'last call' protest in Islamabad, Aleema Khan, sister of incarcerated party founder Imran Khan, said on Tuesday that his brother “always holds his trump card close to his chest.”

 “The PTI founder told me that he will not reveal his trump card at the moment,” Aleema told reporters after meeting the former prime minister at Adiala jail in Rawalpindi, where he has been incarcerated for over of one year.